-Xiaofeng Yang, PhD, DABR, is associate professor and serves as vice chair for medical physics research in the Department of Radiation Oncology at Emory University School of Medicine.
+Xiaofeng Yang, PhD, DABR, is a professor and serves as vice chair for medical physics research in the Department of Radiation Oncology at Emory University School of Medicine.
 Dr. Yang's specialty is in image-guided intervention, multimodality medical imaging, machine learning, as well as image registration and segmentation.

 Education